 Worth getting out of bed for

 Book a spot of hot-air ballooning – you can even hover over Cowley's grounds, if you're so inclined.
-Those itching to test out their credit limit should hit the boutique shops in Cheltenham’s Montpellier, while those after a flutter should know that Cheltenham races are a 40-minute drive away.
-Sportif Smiths might want to try clay-pigeon shooting at Ian Coley Shooting School, or horse riding at Ullenwood Stables.
-Of course, in the Cotswolds, there's nothing to match wandering o'er hill and dale, so pull your wellies on and strike out across the fields.
+Those itching to test out their credit limit should hit the boutique shops in Cheltenham’s Montpellier, while those after a flutter should know that Cheltenham races are a 30-minute drive away.
+Sportif Smiths might want to try clay-pigeon shooting at Ian Coley Shooting School, or gee up with Cotswolds Riding.
+Of course, in this comely stretch of countryside, there's nothing to match wandering o'er hill and dale, so pull your wellies on and strike out across the fields.

-We're big fans of Le Champignon Sauvage on Suffolk Road in Cheltenham, which has fully earned its two Michelin stars with a menu of world-class English and French cuisine.
+We're big fans of Le Champignon Sauvage on Suffolk Road in Cheltenham, which has fully earned its acclaim with a menu of world-class English and French cuisine.
 For something more relaxed, The Daffodil on Suffolk Parade serves modern, Mediterranean-esque dishes in Art Deco-inspired surroundings.

 As Smith Junior and babysitter disappear from view in the rear-view mirror, this Mrs Smith surreptitiously wipes away a tear and asserts that Cowley Manor in the Cotswolds is ‘going to have to be very special indeed’ to make up for being separated from the little darling for 48 hours.
 This is the last chance to get away before Smith Junior Number 2 arrives, and the first break from the rat race for what feels like an eternity.